etrickel-asu/asu_autoenroll/README.txt

-This plugin will autosubmit the form located at
+#Autoenroll

+In 2017, this Chrom Extension would autosubmit the cart until accepted by the PS system for ASU.

 Steps
 1) Install this extension manually (search for instructions on Internet)